Depression

 You can also take a free, online depression assessment now

 Mental Health America’s 10-question depression screening tool is confidential.
 It only takes a couple of minutes to fill out.
-Then, right away, you will get a score ranging from zero (least depressed) to 27 (most depressed).
-While this is not a diagnosis, your score may help you know how bad your symptoms are and if you need help urgently.
+You will get a score ranging from zero (least depressed) to 27 (most depressed).
+While this is not a diagnosis, your score may help you understand your symptoms and if you need help urgently.
+You can also share and discuss your score with your PCP.
 Mental Health America’s website also has many useful self-help tips for dealing with depression and other mental health issues.

 Start the assessment